mollynades/YT-Discord-Hook/README.md

 1. Fork this repo
 2. Set the repository secrets in your forked repo settings\
-   (Now I run this with environments, please set your environment name or just delete the config in `.github/workflow/deploy.yml`)
+   (Now I run this with multiple environments, please set config in `.github/workflow/` accordingly)

 ```
 CHANNEL_ID // your youtube channel id